 When a family member or loved one sustains injuries or damages as a result of another person’s negligence, the victim or their family members can file a personal injury lawsuit to get the compensation that they are entitled to for those losses and damages.
 If this negligence results in the loss of life of an individual, the family members may be able to file a wrongful death lawsuit to obtain a settlement for these damages.

 No amount of money will ever replace the life that was lost or the memories of a cherished loved one, but our Phoenix personal injury attorneys have a belief that financial security is essential after a wrongful death.
 A settlement can help provide the surviving family members with the security necessary to rebuild their lives after a tragedy to restore some sense of normalcy to their lives.
-It is essential to know that you have the support of others in this challenging time, and the lawyers at Torgenson Law want to offer our support and condolences for your loss.
+It is essential to know that you have the support of others in this challenging time, and the Phoenix wrongful death lawyers at Torgenson Law want to offer our support and condolences for your loss.

 In the blink of an eye, your world can be flipped upside down with the loss of a family member, or spouse.
 Suffering after the death of a spouse, child or other family member is beyond devastating.
-When some loses their life because of a wrongful act, misconduct, or neglect at the hands of another person, surviving family members are often at a total loss on how to move on with their lives.
+When someone loses their life because of a wrongful act, misconduct, or neglect at the hands of another person, surviving family members are often at a total loss on how to move on with their lives.
 If the loss was because of the negligent acts of another person, business, or governmental agency, the Tort laws in Arizona allows the surviving family members of the deceased to seek justice for the death of their loved one, as well as, financial compensation by filing a wrongful death lawsuit on behalf of the deceased.
 Arizona laws recognize that the negligent party’s liability extends beyond the death of the accident victim.
 No amount of money will be able to replace the loss of the deceased but will undoubtedly help ease the burden on the surviving members of the family.
 The lawyers at Torgensen Law have more than twenty years of experience assisting Arizona injury victims and their families get the fair compensation that they are entitled to for their claims and we can help you too.

 Under Arizona law, A.R.S. section 12-612(A), an action for wrongful death shall be brought by and in the name of the following: